Mando & Banjo Week - JULY 29-August 4, 2018

 In this class for intermediate players, we’ll analyze the solos of Earl Scruggs on “Blue Ridge Cabin Home,” “Your Love is Like a Flower,” and “Little Darlin’ Pal of Mine.”
-We will take a musical and technical pilgrimage as we explore in detail “Theme Time,” and “Sweet Dixie,” from the Jimmy Martin/Bill Emerson repertoire.
-We will take a musical and technical pilgrimage as we explore in detail “Theme Time,” and “Sweet Dixie,” from the Jimmy Martin/Bill Emerson repertoire.
-We’ll also learn how to play backup, by combining chord shapes, rolls, licks, and runs to produce quality bluegrass banjo accompaniment, and learn to combine the rolls and melodies in a stylized fashion that produces bluegrass banjo solos.
+We will take a musical and technical pilgrimage as we explore in detail “John Henry,” and “Thinking Tonight of My Blue Eyes” from the Jimmy Martin/J.D.
+Crowe repertoire.
+We’ll also look at practical ways to search for melodies, explore the concept of “play where your fingers are,” learn how to play backup by combining chord shapes, rolls, licks, and runs to produce quality bluegrass banjo accompaniment, and learn to combine the rolls and melodies in a stylized fashion that produces bluegrass banjo solos.
 Tab will be provided, and use of a small audio recorder is encouraged.
 (Class limit: 20)

 BLUEGRASS BANJO B (Bill Evans)